BxCppDev/BxInstallers/README.rst

   and ``/var/bxsoftware/work.d`` for the root user.
 * The *installation* base directory is the installation base directory for the installed software.
-  By default, it is ``${HOME}/bxsoftware/install`` for a standard user (without root proviledges) and ``/var/bxsoftware/install`` for the root user.
+  By default, it is ``${HOME}/bxsoftware/install`` for a standard user (without root proviledges) and ``/opt/bxsoftware/install`` for the root user.
-* The *package*directory is the directory where to store generated Debian packages.
+* The *package* directory is the directory where to store generated Debian packages.
   By default, it is ``${HOME}/bxsoftware/_package.d`` for a standard user (without root proviledges) and ``/var/bxsoftware/package.d`` for the root user.